 3. Line of Credit Home Loan

-The Line of Credit product is suited for investors who want an interest only facility, it does not have the 100% offset account and fixed rates are not available.
+The Line of Credit product is suited for investors who want an interest-only facility.
+It does not have a 100% offset account, and fixed rates are not available.

-While State Custodians’ Line of Credit Home Loan is good to access equity from your home, and you can only get up to 5 years interest only terms for owner-occupied purposes and 10 years interest only for investment purposes – which is significantly less than some of the major banks that offer evergreen line of credit products up to 30 years.
+While State Custodians’ Line of Credit Home Loan is good for accessing equity from your home, you can only get up to 5 years interest only terms for owner-occupied purposes and 10 years interest only for investment purposes.
+This is significantly less than some of the major banks that offer evergreen lines of credit products for up to 30 years.

 What documents do State Custodians need for a home loan?

-The application checklist required by State Custodians is fairly standard when compared to most banks, assuming you are a salaried employee and you are purchasing your first home they would ask for:
+The application checklist required by State Custodians is fairly standard compared to most banks.
+Assuming you are a salaried employee and you are purchasing your first home, they would ask for the following:

-- ☑️ Signed Application Form, Privacy Act form completed by all borrowers
+- Signed Application Form and Privacy Act form completed by all borrowers

-- ☑️ Identification documents: Current Medicare + Drivers license, or Australian passport
+- Identification documents: Current Medicare + Drivers licence or Australian passport

 How do you apply with State Custodians?

-In terms of banking, not much else.
-Being a Mortgage Manager they are not like Bank of Queensland or Credit unions like Gateway Bank so State Custodians cannot provide fully functional transaction accounts, a rich internet banking portal, savings accounts and insurance.
+State Custodians do not offer much in terms of banking.
+Being a Mortgage Manager, it is not like Bank of Queensland or Credit unions like Gateway Bank.
+State Custodians cannot provide fully functional transaction accounts, a rich internet banking portal, savings accounts and insurance.

-They do offer access to their Member Advantage Benefits Program which gives you access to discounts at brands like Coles, Woolworths, Caltex and BWS which is similar to the benefits most Credit Card providers give with the major banks like discounts on gift cards.
+However, access to their Member Advantage Benefits Program, which gives you access to discounts at brands like Coles, Woolworths, Caltex and BWS, similar to the benefits most Credit Card providers give with the major banks, like discounts on gift cards.

 How is a mortgage manager different from regular banking?

-The Australian Government guarantees deposits of up to $250,000 in Australian Deposit-taking institutions (ADIs) like banks, building societies and credit unions and means you are protected if anything happens to that ADI.
+The Australian Government guarantees deposits of up to $250,000 in Australian Deposit-taking institutions (ADIs) like banks, building societies and credit unions which means you are protected if anything happens to that ADI.

-Mortgage Managers, on the other hand, are not protected by the ADI guarantee, so if you have funds in your offset account you do not have the guarantee and could be at risk like was the case with Banksia Securities Limited where customers lost up to $400,000.
+On the other hand, Mortgage Managers are not protected by the ADI guarantee, so if you have funds in your offset account, you do not have the guarantee and could be at risk, as was the case with Banksia Securities Limited, where customers lost up to $400,000.

 Also, Online Home Loan Lenders like State Custodians do not generally have a physical shopfront, so you need to work with them over the phone and via email.
-The upside is the interest rates can be cheaper, but the downside is if something goes wrong you need to deal with a call centre and work through their internet banking portals which can have limited functionality.
+The upside is the interest rates can be cheaper, but the downside is if something goes wrong, you can only deal with a call centre or work through their internet banking portals which can have limited functionality.

-One specific issue several State Custodian customers have voiced is the fact that you cannot make transfers from their Offset Account to any external account you would like – as is the case with many banks offset accounts.
+Several State Custodian customers have voiced one specific issue: you cannot make transfers from their Offset Account to any external account you would like – as is the case with many banks’ offset accounts.

-With State Custodian’s Offset Account you can only make external transfers to one specific account you nominate at the settlement which can be frustrating if you need to transfer funds quickly, but it does have access to BPay which can be used for bills.
+With a State Custodians Offset Account, you can only make external transfers to one specific account you nominate at the settlement, which can be frustrating if you need to transfer funds quickly.
+Still, it does have access to BPay, which can be used for bills.

 What are some State Custodian’s Customer Reviews?

-Their customer reviews are fairly mixed, with some people very happy and others not so much with some fairly negative comments on popular forums.
+Their customer reviews are fairly mixed.
+Some people are very happy, and others not so much, with some fairly negative comments on popular forums.